 Trust Signals Above the Fold

 On a B2B website, trust is the product.
 Client logos, certifications, specific metrics, award badges, team credentials.
-These aren't vanity decorations.
+These aren't decorations.
 They answer the visitor's unspoken question before they ask it.
 The position matters too.
 Trust signals below the fold get missed by most visitors.
 Put the most compelling one in the hero.

 Conversion-Oriented User Experience